Articles by Omar Sachedina

-Omar Sachedina joined CTV NATIONAL NEWS as a correspondent in Toronto in 2009, and moved to the Ottawa News Bureau in 2013.
+Sachedina first joined CTV NATIONAL NEWS as a correspondent in Toronto in 2009 and moved to the Ottawa News Bureau in 2013 before assuming his current role in 2019.

-In addition to filing frequent reports from Parliament Hill and the National Capital Region, he has travelled with the Prime Minister to cover international summits and conferences, including the G20 in Russia, the North American Leaders' Summit in Mexico, La Francophonie in Senegal and Madagascar, and the Nuclear Security Summit in Washington, DC.
-Part of CTV News' 2015 Federal Election coverage, Sachedina reported from the campaign trail from coast-to-coast-to-coast.
-In July 2017, he had an exclusive sit-down with Bank of Canada Governor Stephen Poloz to discuss the decision to increase interest rates for the first time in almost seven years.
+During his tenure in CTV’s Parliamentary Bureau, Sachedina filed frequent reports from Parliament Hill and the National Capital Region, and travelled with the Prime Minister to cover international summits and conferences.
+He also served as a fill-in host on CTV News Channel’s daily marquee political program POWER PLAY.
+Part of CTV News' 2015 Federal Election team, Sachedina reported from the campaign trail from coast-to-coast-to-coast.
+In July 2017, he had an exclusive sit-down with Bank of Canada Governor Stephen Poloz to discuss the decision to increase interest rates for the first time in nearly seven years.

 While based in Toronto, Sachedina covered the Royal Wedding of Prince William and Kate Middleton in April 2011.
 Previously, he served as a reporter and anchor at CP24, Toronto's source for breaking news.

-He was born in Vancouver to parents of Indian descent from Uganda.
-Curious about his East African homeland, he travelled there in 2005 to produce an online documentary while on a PBS Frontline Fellowship.
+Born in Vancouver to parents of Indian descent from Uganda, Sachedina travelled to Uganda in 2005 to produce an online documentary while on a PBS Frontline Fellowship.

 Sachedina was the recipient of the 2010 RTNDA Canada President’s Fellowship.
 He has a degree in Political Science from McGill University, a Masters in Journalism from Columbia University, and is a graduate of The Poynter Institute in St. Petersburg, Fla.